MPH Public Health - Health Management, Planning and Policy (International)

 You can also study this subject at Master of Public Health – HMPP (18 months with a research project); Postgraduate Diploma (9 months) or Postgraduate Certificate level (3 months).

 The 12-month variant concludes with a 10,000-word dissertation which you write in your final semester which gives you spaces for in-depth examination of an area of health management, planning and policy that is relevant to your work or career plans.
 The 18-month variant replaces the dissertation with an independent research project in which you will design and carry out a study, involving primary data collection, to investigate a public health management issue in your workplace, or an organisation of your choice.
 Please contact the Leeds Institute of Health Sciences admissions team if you need further advice on which programme would be best for you.Back to top

 The compulsory modules lay firm foundations for your learning throughout the programme:

-• Principles of Health Management, Planning and Policy - examines health challenges in resource-limited countries to support health policy and planning, and develops epidemiological skills for addressing public health concerns.
+• Principles of Health Management, Planning and Policy - examines health systems challenges in resource-limited countries and develops epidemiological skills for addressing public health concerns.

 The wide range of optional modules allows you to focus your study to match your interests and experience.

 The 10,000-word dissertation (desk based) you write in your final semester gives you space for in-depth examination of an area of health management, planning and policy that’s relevant to your work or career plans.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.